The Big JAB

-The Big JAB is the name of 2 sports radio stations in southern Maine, owned by Atlantic Coast Radio.
-It is heard on 1440 AM (WRED, licensed to Westbrook) and 96.3 FM (WJJB-FM, licensed to Gray).
-The stations air local sports talk hosts Monday through Friday 6am to 6pm.
-The Morning Jab features Dave “Shoe” Schumacher and Joe Palmieri from 6am to 10am.
-Middays feature Middays with Mannix and Mannix from 10am to 2pm (Jeff and Taylor Mannix).
-The PM Jab features Javier Gorriti and Eli Canfield from 2pm to 6pm.
+The Big JAB is the name of two sports radio stations in western and southern Maine, owned by Atlantic Coast Radio.
+It is heard on WRED (1440 AM, licensed to Westbrook) and WJJB-FM (96.3 FM, licensed to Gray).
+The stations air local sports talk hosts Monday through Friday.
 Fox Sports Radio provides programming nights and weekends.
-In July 2017 Atlantic Coast Radio purchased a 250-watt translator at 92.5 MHz from Augusta, ME-based Light of Life Ministries to further augment its Portland-area FM signal.
+In July 2017 Atlantic Coast Radio purchased a 250-watt translator at 92.5 MHz from Augusta, Maine-based Light of Life Ministries to further augment its Portland-area FM signal.

 Studios and offices are located on 779 Warren Avenue in Portland, Maine.
 The AM transmitter is off Juniper Lane in Westbrook.
 The FM transmitter is near King Hill Road in South Paris, Maine.